Tetragonula carbonaria

 Tetragonula carbonaria forms honeycombs in their nests.
 The bee produces an edible honey; the whole nest is sometimes eaten by Indigenous Australians.
 The bees "mummify" invasive small hive beetles (Aethina tumida) that enter the nest by coating and immobilising the invaders in wax, resin, and mud or soil from the nest.

 Stingless bees

 Twenty-one genera of stingless bees (family Apidae) are described worldwide.
 As the name would suggest, the stings of these bees are vestigial and useless in defence.
 About 14 species are found in Australia, mostly in the tropical north.
-T. carbonaria is one of the few exceptions, in which they are found as far south as Bega in southern New South Wales.
+T. carbonaria is one of the few exceptions, being found as far south as Bega in southern New South Wales.
 Stingless bees and honey bees are thought to have evolved from a common ancestor, like bumblebees, which would explain their similarities in social behaviour.
 Some of these similarities are co-operative brood care, and having different castes of queens, workers, and drones.
 The workers are infertile females, while the drones are males.